Ordisoftware/Hebrew-Calendar/README.md

 - Add Parashah notice.
 - Add parashot board with literal translations, lettriqs, verses references, study tools, edition and export.
 - Add generate weekly Parashah lecture in the database.
+- Add option to set Parashah generation for inside or outside of Israël.
-- Add options to set Parashah in or outside of Israël, and always on saturday.
+- Add option to set Parashah reading always on saturday.
-- Add option to indicate the Parashah in the days of Shabat for the visual month.
+- Add option to indicate Parashah in the Shabatot of the visual month.
+- Add option to indicate current Parashah in the application title bar.
-- Add Parashah reading to the days of Shabat according to the option.
+- Add option to indicate current lunar day in the application title bar.
-- Add current Parashah in navigation form and in main form subtitle.
+- Add current Parashah in the navigation form and in the main form subtitle.
-- Add common database in roaming to store parashot user table and inter-process locking table.
+- Add common database in roaming to store parashot table and inter-process locking table.
-- Add a different tray icon to indicate if Shabat or a celebration day is running.
+- Add a different Tray Icon to indicate if a Shabat or a celebration day is running.
-- Add option to enable or disable the special day tray icon.
+- Add option to enable or disable this special day Tray Icon.
-- Add news in version notice in the Information menu.
+- Add new in version notice in the Information menu.
+- Add option to show the last new in version after a software update.
 - Add show usage statistics from about box.
 - Add check update from about box.
 - Add export to TXT support for all boards.